Tokio

 sure responses are sent with the ID of the request they correspond to.
 The

-handles the request and returns a response, which is in turn handled
+Service handles the request and returns a response, which is in turn handled

-, which passes it to the Codec
+by the Protocol, which passes it to the Codec that sends it.

 The stack is quite similar for a client: